Chicken Bao Buns with Avocado and Carrot – Fluffy Steamed Buns

 Image: finalized assembly of the chicken-avocado-carrot bao bun!

-These are the ingredients to make chicken-avocado-carrot bao buns yourself.
-You can easily choose your own ingredients to make it vegetarian, vegan or with different meat and spices.
+This recipe makes approximately 10 bao buns, suitable for 3 people.
+These are the ingredients to make chicken‑avocado‑carrot bao buns yourself.
+You can easily adapt these ingredients to create vegetarian, vegan, or alternative protein versions.

 For the buns